awsdocs/aws-certificate-user-guide/doc_source/troubleshooting-DNS-validation.md

 To receive validation mail for an \.IO domain, make sure that you have one of the preceding five email accounts enabled\.
 If you do not, you will not receive validation email and you will not be issued an ACM certificate\.

 **Note**
 We recommend that you use DNS validation rather than email validation\.
-For more information, see [Using DNS to Validate Domain Ownership](gs-acm-validate-dns.md)\.
+For more information, see [Option 1: DNS validationDNS validation](dns-validation.md)\.

-## ACM Console Does Not Display "Create record in Route 53" Button<a name="troubleshooting-route53-1"></a>
+## ACM Console does not display "Create record in Route 53" button<a name="troubleshooting-route53-1"></a>

 If you select Amazon Route 53 as your DNS provider, AWS Certificate Manager can interact directly with it to validation your domain ownership\.
 Under some circumstances, the console's **Create record in Route 53** button may not be available when you expect it\.
 If this happens, check for the following possible causes\.
++ On the **Validation** page, you did not click the down\-arrow next to your domain name\.
 + You are not using Route 53 as your DNS provider\.
 + You are logged into ACM and Route 53 through different accounts\.
 + You lack IAM permissions to create records in a zone hosted by Route 53\.
 + You or someone else has already validated the domain\.
 + The domain is not publicly addressable\.

-## Route 53 Validation Fails on Private Domains<a name="troubleshooting-route53-2"></a>
+## Route 53 validation fails on private domains<a name="troubleshooting-route53-2"></a>

 Route 53 is exclusively a *public* DNS service\.
 You cannot use it to host DNS records for private domains, such as those supported by ACM Private CA\.
 During DNS validation, ACM searches for a CNAME in a publicly hosted zone\.
 When it doesn't find one, it times out after 72 hours with a status of **Validation timed out**\.

+## Validation fails for DNS server on a VPN<a name="troubleshooting-vpn"></a>

+If you locate a DNS server on a VPN and ACM fails to validate a certificate against it, check if the server is publicly accessible\.
+Public certificate issuance using ACM DNS validation requires that the domain records be resolvable over the public internet\.